Spence vs Ugas time: When are ring walks in UK and US for tonight’s fight?

-Errol Spence Jr vs Yordenis Ugas time: When are ring walks in UK and US for tonight’s fight?
+Errol Spence vs Yordenis Ugas time: When are ring walks in UK and US for tonight’s fight?

 All you need to know about the main event and undercard